Skip to content

 2 Terms

-Target group-oriented description of typical actions with which competencies can be made concrete and thus also measurable.
-Valcom uses action anchors for precise and comprehensible competence diagnostics.
+Target-group-appropriate description of typical actions with which competences can be made concrete and thus also measurable.
+Valcom uses behavioral anchors for precise and comprehensible competence diagnostics.

 Hard Skills

-Technical, professional skills and qualifications acquired through training and education.
-Unlike soft skills, they are easier to measure and certify, but alone are not sufficient for complex challenges.
+Technical, professional skills and qualifications acquired through education and training.
+In contrast to soft skills, they are easier to measure and certify, but not sufficient on their own for complex challenges.

 I